Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data

-The joint estimation of income distributions over multiple areas and/or periods represents a new stream in the literature on the statistical analysis of income distributions.
-It is advantageous because of the recent availability of abundant data for statistical analyses.
-However, only a few studies have considered this approach despite its statistical and economic significance.
-For example, \cite{nishino12} and \cite{nishino15} considered the log-normal income model comprising time-varying scale parameters. \cite{kobayashi2021bayesian} considered the grouped-data-based state-space model for the Lorenz curve to stably estimate the Lorenz curves and Gini indices.
-These models could also be used for temporal predictions. \cite{sugasawa2020estimation} considered spatially varying income distributions based on a parametric family of the income distribution.
-This approach produces spatially smooth estimates of income distributions and enabled the interpolation of non-sampled areas.
-Although the cited studies demonstrated how joint estimation improves efficiency, they only considered spatial or temporal dependence, partly because of data availability.
-Additionally, the use of a parametric family can be restrictive because a suitable family may differ with the area or period.
-The four studies analysed grouped Japanese income data.
+The joint estimation of income distributions across multiple areas and/or periods represents a burgeoning stream in the literature on the statistical analysis of income distributions.
+This approach is increasingly viable due to the recent availability of abundant data.
+However, it remains under-explored despite its statistical and economic significance.
+For example, \cite{nishino12} and \cite{nishino15} considered the log-normal income model with time-varying scale parameters. \cite{kobayashi2021bayesian} considered a state space model based on grouped Lorenz curve data to accurately estimate Lorenz curves and Gini indices.
+These models are also capable of temporal prediction.
+In a spatial context, \cite{sugasawa2020estimation} considered spatially varying income distributions based on a parametric family, producing spatially smoothed estimates and enabling the interpolation of missing areas.
+Although these studies demonstrate how joint estimation enhances efficiency, they typically consider only either spatial or temporal dependence, partly due to data constraints.
+Furthermore, reliance on a specific parametric family can be restrictive, as the most suitable distribution may vary across areas or periods.